 Room light — whether from actual lights or coming in through windows — washes out the color and contrast in projected images, leaving them pale and lifeless.

+Screen Innovations has been a leader in this area.
 Their Slate® screens reject 65% of ambient light, while their flagship Black Diamond® screens reject 85% — compared to 10% light rejection for conventional screens.

 Ambient light rejecting screens open up lots of possibilities for enjoying the big-screen projector experience in rooms that simply wouldn't work with a conventional screen.
 Check out the video below to see how light-rejecting screens work in a typical living room.